Numbers 11

 The promise has been made: you shall eat flesh a whole month.
 Moses doubts the logistics - how can so much meat be provided?
 God does not answer the question directly.
 He asks instead: Is My hand shortened?
 Can I not do what I have said?
 The test is not about provision; it is about faith in God's sufficiency.
 Now comes the answer: it will be done.
 Watch.

-23And the LORD said unto Moses, Is the LORD's hand waxed short? thou shalt see now whether my word shall come to pass unto thee or not.
-24And Moses went out, and told the people the words of the LORD: and he gathered the seventy men of the elders of the people, and set them round about the tabernacle.
+23And the LORD said unto Moses, Is the LORD’s hand waxed short? thou shalt see now whether my word shall come to pass unto thee or not.
+24And Moses went out, and told the people the words of the LORD, and gathered the seventy men of the elders of the people, and set them round about the tabernacle.
 25And the LORD came down in a cloud, and spake unto him, and took of the spirit that was upon him, and gave it unto the seventy elders: and it came to pass, that, when the spirit rested upon them, they prophesied, and did not cease.
 26But there remained two of the men in the camp, the name of the one was Eldad, and the name of the other Medad: and the spirit rested upon them; and they were of them that were written, but went not out unto the tabernacle: and they prophesied in the camp.

 Seventy elders.
 This is not arbitrary.
 Seventy becomes the template for shared leadership in Scripture - echoed later in the Sanhedrin and, most famously, in Jesus' sending of seventy disciples (Luke 10:1).
 The work of the kingdom is never meant to rest on one person.